The Guitars of Jimmy Page

 Hofner President

-Hofner Presidents were relatively cheap archtops, but a good guitar for Page to get started on.
+Hofner Presidents were cheap archtops, but served as a good guitar for Page to get started on.
 He played this in some of his earlier bands as a teenager, as well as on his first TV appearance in 1957 at the age of 13.

 1950s Futurama Grazioso

 The first electric guitar and first guitar Page bought himself was a Futurama Grazioso.
-These guitars were Czechoslovakian and were imported into the UK as another budget alternative to Hofner.
+These guitars were Czechoslovakian and were imported into the UK as a budget alternative to Hofner.

-They’re vaguely Strat-like, featuring three single coil pickups and a tremolo bar.
-Instead of a traditional pickup selector though, they had three large switches instead that just scream 50s/60s.
+Futuramas are vaguely Strat-like, featuring three single coil pickups and a tremolo bar.
+Instead of a traditional pickup selector though, they had three large switches that scream 50s/60s.

 Gretsch 6122 Country Gentleman

-Unknown to many, Page actually used a Gretsch Country Gentleman early on as well.
-According to the book “No Quarter: The Three Lives of Jimmy Page,” he used this guitar at least once while playing with Neil Christian & the Crusaders.
+According to the book “No Quarter: The Three Lives of Jimmy Page,” Page used a Country Gentleman at least once while playing with Neil Christian & the Crusaders.

 Other than that, basically nothing is known about this guitar outside of the basic Country Gentleman specs.
-There aren’t any photos of Page with this guitar, and he hasn’t talked about it personally either.
+There aren’t any photos of Page with this guitar, and he hasn’t referenced it in any interviews.

 1962 Harmony Sovereign H1260

-Though Harmony is most known these days for their super-cheap low-end guitars, they did make some nicer stuff back in the day.
-This guitar is an example of Harmony’s higher end, and it was clearly good enough for Page.
+Though Harmony is mostly known for their low-end "catalog" guitars, they did make some nicer stuff back in the day.
+The Sovereign is one example, and it was clearly good enough for Page.

 1966 - 1970